DataQualityCommittee/dqc_us_rules/README.md

 When merging, any namespaces in the new ruleset map that are in the current ruleset map will update the current ruleset map with the location of the ruleset for that namespace.
 New namespaces will be added to the end of the current ruleset map.
 If more specific edits are needed, the current ruleset map will need be edited manually.

-#### Updating the ruleset map for new releases of DQC rules
+#### Updating the ruleset map for future releases of DQC rules

-The initial ruleset map that is included with the DQC plugin refers to the DQC rulesets for the release that the DQC plugin is downloaded from.
-The first time the DQC plugin is installed, the ruleset map will refer to the latest release of the DQC rulesets.
+When initially installed, the ruleset map of the DQC plugin corresponds to ruleset .zip files for the then currently-approved version of DQC rules.

-When a new release of DQC rules is made, the DQC plugin will not automatically pick up the new rulesets.
-The ruleset map will need to be updated with references to the DQC rulesets of the new release.
-If the current ruleset map has not been edited, the simplest way to do this is to use the `--xule-replace-rule-set-map` option followed by the URL for the new ruleset map.
-The URL for the new ruleset map will be indicated in the release notes for the the new release.
+With each new release, the ruleset map will need to be updated (even if the DQC plugin is reinstalled).
+This is because the working ruleset map is in the local machine's application data folder, which does not changed when re-installing the plugin.

+The simplest way to update the ruleset map is to use the `--xule-replace-rule-set-map` option followed by the URL for the new ruleset map.
+The URL for the new ruleset map will be indicated in the release notes

-Future release may require re-installing the DQC plugin.
-This will be indicated in the release notes.
-If the DQC plugin is being installed on a computer for the first time, it will have the latest copy of the ruleset map.
-If the DQC is being re-installed on a computer that had a previous version of the DQC plugin, the ruleset map will need to be updated.
+Future releases may include changes to the DQC rules and/or the DQC plugin.
+If the DQC plugin is **not** changed, it does not need to be re-installed, however, the ruleset map must be updated to for the plugin to use the new rulesets.
+If the release includes changes to the plugin, the plugin will need to be re-installed and the ruleset map updated.
+Instructions will be included in the release notes.

 ### Managing the Ruleset File